 - him: looks at me totally defeated, thinking he’d actually introduced me to something new, when it was in fact my poor Portuguese responsible for the bad communication

 So, yes, Uber is alive in well in Salvador, the third largest city in Brazil.
-It has been in Salvador illegally since early 2016, and gained legal status in early 2017.
-Since that time, Uber has taken off in the city — they are spending a lot on advertising, as there are posters for the ride-share service everywhere.
-And with the struggling Brazil economy, there is a plethora of drivers.
+It entered Salvador illegally in early 2016 and gained legal status in early 2017.
+Since that time, Uber has taken off in the city.
+And with the struggling Brazilian economy, there is a plethora of drivers.

-By and large, Uber functions the same in Salvador as it does in the US and Europe, but there are some notable differences.
+By and large, Uber in Salvador, Brazil functions the same as it does in the United States and Europe, but there are some notable differences.